Skip to main content

 Compact Food Mobile Operations (CMFO)

-Learn how to get your CMFO permit if you sell pre-cut or prepared food through the Department of Public Health.
+Learn how to get a CMFO permit if selling pre-cut or prepared food through the Department of Public Health.

 Micro-Enterprise Home Kitchen Permit

-Legally operate a business from your home kitchen!
-Available beginning November 2024 through the Department of Public Health.
+Legally operate a business from a home.
+Available as of November 2024 through the Department of Public Health.

 Read More about Micro-Enterprise Home Kitchen Permit